Foods High in Iodine

 - People live in a part of the world with low levels of iodine in the soil or sea.

 - People eat high amounts of refined foods that lose their iodine content during refinement.
-Refined sugar, for example, has no iodine.
+Refined sugar, for example, contains no iodine.

 Is there Iodine in Breast Milk?
-New mothers should be aware that their breast milk contains iodine for their new born children.
+New mothers should be aware that their breast milk contains iodine for their newborn children.
 The amount of iodine in breast milk will depend on the mother's diet.
-A 1984 sample of women from the United States found the average concentration of iodine excreted in breast milk to be 114μg per day.4 This more than meets the adequate intake requirement of 110μg per day for infants ranging 0-6 months, but falls a little short of the 130μg per day requirement for infants ranging 7 months to 1 year.
+A 1984 sample of women from the United States found the average concentration of iodine excreted in breast milk to be 114mcg per day.
+This more than meets the adequate intake requirement of 110mcg per day for infants ranging 0-6 months, but falls a little short of the 130mcg per day requirement for infants ranging 7 months to 1 year.
 This should not necessarily be taken as a cause to eat a lot more iodine on the part of lactating women, as too much iodine can also be harmful.

 Data Sources and References